Semi-Supervised Unconstrained Head Pose Estimation in the Wild: Experiments

 \textbf{Front-range HPE Results under Setting2.} As shown in Table~\ref{tabTwo}, with the supporting of SSL, our method based on ResNet50 can achieve a low MAE result \textbf{3.37}, which is comparable to other supervised SOTA front-range HPE methods such as DAD-3DNet \cite{martyniuk2022dad} with MAE \textbf{3.66}, SynergyNet \cite{wu2021synergy} with MAE \textbf{3.35} and DSFNet-f \cite{li2023dsfnet} with MAE \textbf{3.25}.
 Please note that all of them are 3DMM-based which require dense face landmark labels and complex 3D face reconstruction pipelines.
 While, our SemiUHPE only requires reasonable excavation of unlabeled wild heads, which is more practical and scalable in real applications.
+Comparing to other three SSL baselines (Base., Base.+ and SSA), our method still outperforms them under this full-range setting.
 When using a stronger backbone such as RepVGG as in 6DRepNet \cite{hempel20226d}, our method can obtain a lower result with MAE \textbf{3.35}, which further explains its generality and advantage.
 In particular, after adopting the superior backbone EfficientNetV2-S, we can further reduce the MAE errors into \textbf{3.31}, which achieved the second best performance so far.

 \textbf{Full-range HPE Results under Setting3.} As shown in Table~\ref{tabThree}, results of Img2Pose \cite{albiero2021img2pose} and DAD-3DNet \cite{martyniuk2022dad} are obtained from the paper \cite{martyniuk2022dad}, except for results of DAD-3DNet on the val-set which are evaluated by us using its official model.
 The supervised method is implemented on DAD-3DHeads train-set.
 Generally, our SemiUHPE significantly surpasses the compared DAD-3DNet and retrained baselines without using any 3D information of face or head, which again proves its superiority and versatility.
 By expanding the unsupervised dataset (\eg, only COCOHead) to a larger one, which is the combination of COCOHead, CrowdHuman and OpenImageV6 with totally about 403K heads, our method (with marker *) finally achieved lower pose estimation errors on both val-set and test-set.
 More than that, we give detailed comparison under different conditions in Table~\ref{tabThreePlus}.
 Our method is still clearly ahead in many challenging cases such as atypical poses, compound expressions, heavy occlusions and non-strandard light.
 These are common scenes of in-the-wild head images, which are less-touched by the mainstream HPE studies \cite{yang2019fsa, hempel20226d, wang2024headdiff} and benchmarks \cite{zhu2016face, fanelli2013random}.
 Without bells and whistles, we achieved uncontroversial SOTA results on the full-range HPE dataset DAD-3DHeads.
 And all visualization results shown in this paper are estimated based on the optimal model obtained under this setting.